uijaz/DFA-Framework/README.md

 #### **Adjusting Time Slots**
 While the DFA Framework is typically designed for a 60-minute session, you can modify the time allocations as needed.
 For instance:
-- **If you have more time**: Consider expanding each step to allow for deeper discussions or additional activities (e.g., group brainstorming, role-playing, or ideation).
+- **If you have more time**: Consider expanding each stage to allow for deeper discussions or additional activities (e.g., group brainstorming, role-playing, or ideation).
-- **If you have less time**: Condense the steps by focusing on the most critical questions and streamlining decision-making.
+- **If you have less time**: Condense the stages by focusing on the most critical questions and streamlining decision-making.
 - **If the problem is complex**: For complex issues, consider dedicating a separate session to each stage on different days to allow for deeper exploration.

 #### **Advanced Facilitation Techniques**
 - **Dot Voting & Prioritisation**: For larger groups, use tools like Mentimeter, Miro, or MURAL for voting or prioritisation, ensuring everyone’s input is captured and visible.
 - **Breakout Groups**: If you’re working with a larger team, split the group into smaller breakout sessions during the **Discover** or **Focus** stages.
 This can help generate more diverse insights and provide a more personalised experience.
-- **Time Management**: Set stricter time limits for each step, especially in larger sessions, to keep discussions focused and on track.
+- **Time Management**: Set stricter time limits for each stage, especially in larger sessions, to keep discussions focused and on track.
 Use a timer to manage transitions.
 - **Incorporate Additional Tools**: Depending on the session's needs, bring in tools like Liberating Structures or ORSC to enhance group alignment and decision-making.

 #### **Flexibility in Transitions**
-While transitions between steps are designed to be smooth, feel free to adjust them based on your style and the group’s needs.
+While transitions between stages are designed to be smooth, feel free to adjust them based on your style and the group’s needs.
 For example:
-- Instead of directly moving to the **Focus** step, consider conducting a quick recap of the **Discover** stage to ensure alignment and clarity.
+- Instead of directly moving to the **Focus** stage, consider conducting a quick recap of the **Discover** stage to ensure alignment and clarity.
-- If your group needs more time to reach consensus, extend certain steps and adjust subsequent stages as necessary to maintain flow.
+- If your group needs more time to reach consensus, extend certain stages and adjust subsequent stages as necessary to maintain flow.

 ---